saint-lascivious/unbound-config/README.md

 Large buffer values may print a warning about insufficient net.core memory values.

-You can address this adding the following to /etc/sysctl.conf or /etc/sysctl.d/99-net-core-mem.conf (you will need to create this file) and restarting the machine.
+You can address this by adding the following to /etc/sysctl.conf or /etc/sysctl.d/99-net-core-mem.conf (you will need to create this file) and restarting the machine.
 ```
 net.core.rmem_default=2097152
 net.core.wmem_default=2097152